 |Revision Request Letter||5|

-*If a rejection comes after the shortlist letter, add the shortlist total to the rejection total.
+1 If a rejection comes after a shortlist or further consideration letter, add the shortlist/further consideration total to the rejection total.
 For example, if you receive a shortlist letter (3 pts) followed by a personal rejection letter (3 pts), add 6 total points to your score.
 If you receive an acceptance after a short list letter, count only the 10 points for the acceptance.

-*On a multiple rejection day, take the total points from all rejections for the day and multiply by 1.5.
-For example, if I received a common form rejection (1 pt) and personal rejection (3 pts), my total points for the day would be 6 (4 x 1.5).
+1 On a multiple rejection day, take the total points from all rejections for the day and multiply by 1.5.
+For example, if you receive a common form rejection (1 pt) and personal rejection (3 pts), the total points for the day would be 6 (4 x 1.5).

 2 Getting a rejection after a very long wait can be, well, extra disappointing, so after a rejection taking six months or more multiply the rejection XP by 1.5.
 For a rejection taking over a year, multiply the rejection XP by a factor of 2.

 3 Contests often add an additional factor of difficulty to getting an acceptance.
 There are generally fewer spots for more submissions than a typical zine or online market.
 So, if your story places in a contest and earns a cash prize, add 1 XP to the acceptance.
 If you actually win a contest, then add 3 XP to the acceptance.
 Placing in a contest that does not offer a cash prize still counts as an acceptance, of course (10 XP).